review by SUSAN MANSFIELD – The Scotsman

 It’s a challenge for Stevenson to switch between different types of music, one day composing for herself at the clarsach, the next sitting at a desk with a full orchestral score.
 “It’s a very different world to break into, but I think it’s a really healthy thing to be involved in so many different kinds of music”.

-“I’ve had such a warm rearonaldction to my music from the orchestral players, maybe there’s something new for them in the fact that I started out in traditional music, with the likes of Fairport Convention and Aly Bain, and have been involved in world music and jazz.
+“I’ve had such a warm reaction to my music from the orchestral players, maybe there’s something new for them in the fact that I started out in traditional music, with the likes of Fairport Convention and Aly Bain, and have been involved in world music and jazz.
 Hansel and Gretel also has a strong East-European element.”

 She is following in the footsteps of her father, the composer Ronald Stevenson, who peppered her early piano lessons with eclectic musical influences.
 “I’m very lucky to have been exposed to so many different types of music from very early on.
 My father was passionate about Lewis Psalm-singing, pibroch and jazz, as much as classical music, and he would talk to me about these things when he was teaching me the piano.”